PLENARY SPEAKERS

 University of Victoria, Canada

 Reuven Gordon is a Professor in the Department of Electrical and Computer Engineering, University of Victoria.
 He is a Fellow of Optica, SPIE, and IEEE.
 Dr. Gordon has authored and co-authored over 200 journal papers (including 15 invited contributions).
 He is co-inventor for eight patents.
-He has received a Canadian Advanced Technology Alliance Award (2001), an Accelerate BC Industry Impact Award (2007), an AGAUR Visiting Professor Fellowship (2009), the Canada Research Chair in Nanoplasmonics (2009-2019), the Craigdarroch Silver Medal for Research Excellence (2011), a Fulbright Fellowship (2016), an NSERC Discovery Accelerator (2017), the Faculty of Engineering Teaching Award (2017) and an JSPS Invitational Fellowship (2023).
+He has received a Canadian Advanced Technology Alliance Award (2001), an Accelerate BC Industry Impact Award (2007), an AGAUR Visiting Professor Fellowship (2009), the Canada Research Chair in Nanoplasmonics (2009-2019), the Craigdarroch Silver Medal for Research Excellence (2011), a Fulbright Fellowship (2016), an NSERC Discovery Accelerator (2017), the Faculty of Engineering Teaching Award (2017) and a JSPS Invitational Fellowship (2023).
 Dr. Gordon is a Professional Engineer of BC.
 He has also served as conference chair for several conferences, including SPIE NanoScience + Engineering and NFO16.
 Dr. Gordon is a Deputy Editor for Optics Express.

-Talk title : Label-free Single-Biomolecule Sensing with Nanoaperture Tweezers
+Talk title: Label-free Single-Biomolecule Sensing with Nanoaperture Tweezers

 Prof. Stefan Hell